DEVIVARAPRASADM/ReachInBox/README.md

 ## 🧠 Project Overview

 **ReachInBox** is a feature-rich email onebox system that synchronizes multiple IMAP email accounts in real time, categorizes messages using AI, and integrates Slack and webhook notifications for lead tracking automation.

-The project is inspired by the **ReachInbox platform** and demonstrates scalable backend engineering, AI integration, and a minimal frontend to visualize email data.

 ---